frank26080115/Hydra-Dual-Brushed-Motor-ESC/doc/configuration.md

 During the test, sensor values will be displayed, which can help with finding current sensor values while running a motor.

-I wrote another guide on how to use the `testpwm` function for checking phase mapping, and for calibrating the current sensor.
+I wrote another guide on how to use the `testpwm` function for checking phase mapping.
 [Please see this guide](other-hardware-hacking.md)

 ## Debugging Hardware

 The command is `hwdebug`, using it will toggle ON or OFF sensor value output to the serial terminal.

-This is useful for tuning the voltage limit and voltage divider value.

-I wrote another guide on how to use the `hwdebug` function for calibrating sensors.
-[Please see this guide](other-hardware-hacking.md)
+I wrote another guide on how to use the `tunevoltage` command and `tunecurrent` command for calibrating sensors.
+[Please see this sensor-calibration guide](sensor-calibration.md)